Accessibility

 Accessible Customer Service Feedback Form

-If you require an accessible format or communication support please contact the Customer Service at 705-445-1030 or email us at townhall@collingwood.ca.
+If you require an accessible format or communication support please contact Customer Service at 705-445-1030 or email service@collingwood.ca.
 Let us know how we can best meet your needs.

 We all benefit from Accessibility